V01dDweller/dotfiles/ansible_best_practices.md

 │           ├── all.yml
 │           ├── app1.yml
 │           └── app2.yml
+│
+│
+├── my_playbook.yml        "The actual playbook"
+│
+│
-├── my_playbook.yml        "The actual playbook, named properly" └── roles                  "Roles are units of functionality"
+└── roles                  "Roles are units of functionality"
     ├── role1
     │   ├── files